 What does fine scale mean?

 The NSW Office of Environment and Heritage (OEH) has defined vegetation class mapping from Class 1 (coarse) to Class 5 (fine).
 The Coffs Harbour Fine-Scale Vegetation Map was captured using high resolution digital imagery and produced at a scale of less than 1:5,000 with a minimum patch size of less than 0.25 ha.

 The development of the Class 5 Vegetation Map has been a multi-agency initiative supported by Coffs Harbour City Council, the Office of Environment and Heritage and the Northern Rivers Catchment Management Authority.
 It is anticipated that the fine-scale vegetation map will be adopted by a range of end-users and natural resource managers and be considered the ‘benchmark’ for vegetation assessment in the Coffs Harbour LGA.

 The development of the fine-scale vegetation mapping program was conducted for the Coffs Harbour City Council Local Government Area (LGA) over a two year period from 2010–2012 using the latest digital technologies.

 The map is accompanied by two volumes of scientific data that detail the methodologies used and vegetation community types found within the LGA.

-The project has mapped land use and existing vegetation cover, classified and mapped vegetation communities across the entire Coffs Harbour LGA.
-The mapping and classification system were informed from existing mapping and field program involving 3,754 on-ground surveys .
+The project has mapped existing vegetation cover, classified and identified vegetation communities across the entire Coffs Harbour LGA.
+The mapping and classification system were informed by existing mapping and field survey program involving 3,754 on-ground sites .

 It has identified 79 vegetation communities: